Dodgers beat Giants 7-2, force decisive Game 5 in NLDS

 UP NEXT

-Giants: RHP Logan Webb starts Game 5 on Thursday.
-He dominated the Dodgers in the series opener, striking out 10 over 7 2/3 innings to beat Buehler 4-0.
+Giants: Hadn’t announced a starter for Game 5 on Thursday, but it was expected to be Logan Webb.

-Dodgers: LHP Julio Urias starts the winner-take-all game.
-The majors’ lone 20-game winner this season led MLB with an .870 winning percentage and then pitched Los Angeles to a 9-2 victory in Game 2.
+Dodgers: LHP Julio Urias starts Game 5.
+The majors’ lone 20-game winner led MLB with an .870 winning percentage.

 —